 How to get Involved

-Both members and non-members are welcome to come and have a go at rowing If you are not currently a member of the Stour Sailing Club then you can come out for up to three rows free of charge.
+Both members and non-members are welcome to come and have a go at rowing.
+Whether you are a member or not you can come out for three rows free of charge to see if it is for you.